paymentwall/paymentwall-ios-sdk/README.md

 Create your first payment
 -------------------------
-1. Setup the SDK with the following params:
+1. Setup the SDK with the following params, only need to setup (step 1-7) once:
 ```swift
 PWCoreSDK.sharedInstance().setupPaymentwall(withProjectKey: "YOUR PUBLIC KEY", secretKey: "YOUR SECRET KEY", signVersion: 3, requestTimeout: 30)
 ```